hiltmon/HiltmonHugo/content/blog/omnifocus-my-way/index.md

 I also create a few 'special' tasks in each project:

-*  The **Project Ideas** task is used to capture {% img right /images/omnifocus-my-way-4.png 263 229 %} (as sub-tasks) thoughts and ideas on what could be done but is not planned, yet.
+*  The **Project Ideas** task is used to capture {{< figure src="images/omnifocus-my-way-4.png 263 229" class="image-right" >}} (as sub-tasks) thoughts and ideas on what could be done but is not planned, yet.
 I do not want to lose any ideas no matter the source while I am working on the project.

 * The **Project On-Hold** task is for sub-tasks that have been placed on hold, but we may still get back to.
 * The **Project Later** task for sub-tasks that I have intentionally deferred until later versions of that project.